Add a SharePoint Server source

 Example

-Enter credentials to grant Coveo access to your Active Directory.
+The credentials to access your Active Directory.

 Select this option if you want the users that are included in your Active Directory well-known security identifiers to be granted access to the indexed content.
-Expect an increase in the duration of the security identity provider refresh operation.
 Supported well-known SIDs are: Everyone, Authenticated Users, Domain Admins, Domain Users, and Anonymous Users.

 Tip